tercasaskova311/podcast-recommendation-platform/README.md

 This branch contains a basic dashboard to display the outputs of the podcast recommendation system.
 In the architecture diagram, this corresponds to "analytics on audience engagement".

 The dashboard is based on [Gradio](https://www.gradio.app/), a Python library to quickly build basic apps.
-It display a barplot of the top-k podcasts as ranked by user engagement and a table of live recommendations, which stores user IDs in one column and recommendation IDs in the other:
+It display a barplot of the top-k podcasts as ranked by user engagement and a table of live recommendations, which stores user IDs in one column and recommendations in another.

 The code in `dashboard.py`:
 - Gets trending episodes from `top_episodes.json`